christophermorehouse/python_etl_server_docker_image/README.md

 # python_etl_server_docker_image
-Custom docker image that includes Pentaho Carte as the ETL Server and python scripts to read from a Rest API test
+Custom docker image that includes Pentaho Carte as the ETL Server and python scripts to read from a Rest API.